Ashish-9658/Emotion_recogination/README.md

-🎭 Emotion Recognition
+😊 Emotion Recognition Project

-A simple project that detects human emotions like 😊 Happy, 😢 Sad, 😠 Angry, and 😐 Neutral using Machine Learning.

-Tech: Python • OpenCV • TensorFlow/Keras
+Description

+This project detects and recognizes human emotions using machine learning techniques.
+It identifies emotions such as Happy, Sad, Angry, Neutral, etc., from input data like images or video.

+Technologies Used

+Python

+OpenCV

+TensorFlow / Keras

+NumPy